Brand Mission: Grounding Your Work in Meaning

 Your purpose

-If your brand purpose is why your business exists.
+• Your brand purpose is why your business exists.
 Where in your current work do you feel most aligned with your deeper “why”?
-Which offers or projects feel closest to the future you want to build?
+Which offers or projects feel closest to your purpose?

 Your community